gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 2. Call the Question

-    > "Question Number [Question Number], question:"
+    > "Question number [question number], question:"

-3. Question Text or Remainder of Question Text
+3. Question text or remainder of question text

-A Quizmaster may repeat or repeat as a paraphrase of any component of the question introduction for additional clarity.
+A quizmaster may repeat or repeat as a paraphrase of any component of the question introduction for additional clarity.

 ## Types of Quizzes